ietf-wg-cellar/matroska-specification/iana.md

-To register a new Chapter Codec ID in this registry, one needs a Chapter Codec ID, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.
+To register a new Chapter Codec ID in this registry, one needs a Chapter Codec ID, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Chapter Codec ID.

 The Chapter Codec IDs are to be allocated according to the "Specification Required" policy [@!RFC8126].